 If the organisation is an incorporated body, the excess imputation credits must be converted to a loss and carried forward.
 To do this, divide the difference between Boxes 21B and 21E by 0.28.
-We'll send you a letter confirming the amount of net loss carried forward to the 2025 return.

-If the organisation is an unincorporated body, the difference between Boxes 21B and 21E must be carried forward to the 2025 return and credited against the tax liability.
-We'll send you a letter confirming the amount of excess imputation credits carried forward.
+If the organisation is an unincorporated body, the difference between Boxes 21B and 21E must be carried forward to the next year's return and credited against the tax payable.

+We'll send you a letter confirming the amount of net loss/ excess imputation credits to carry forward.